alexdodonov/mezon-application/README.md

 ### Extended routes processing

 In [Application](https://github.com/alexdodonov/mezon/tree/master/Application) class routes may return only strings.
-But CommonApplication class allows you to return arrays of string wich will be placed in the template placeholders.
+But CommonApplication class allows you to return arrays of string which will be placed in the template placeholders.

 Simple example: